 website picture

-Prior to this, I was in the autonomous vehicles industry working with Toyota Research Institute on mapping, and with Zenuity on localization.
-Before that, I obtained my master's degree at the University of Michigan in Ann Arbor, where I was advised by Prof. Chad Jenkins.
-I earned my undergraduate degree at the Indian Institute of Technology, Bombay.
+I was selected to participate in the HRI Pioneers workshop in 2023 and the Robotics, Perception and Learning Summer School in 2022 at KTH, Sweden.
+Through my PhD, I spent a summer at Allen Institute of AI (AI2).
+Prior to starting my PhD, I have worked with Toyota Research Institute and Zenuity on mapping and localization for autonomous vehicles.
+Before that, I obtained my master's degree at the University of Michigan in Ann Arbor, where I was advised by Prof. Chad Jenkins, and earned my undergraduate degree at the Indian Institute of Technology, Bombay.